DelusionalReality/PolyWarket/README.md

 # Polymarket Trade Monitor

-A Python script that monitors large trades on Polymarket and analyzes trader history in real-time.
+A Python script that monitors and categorizes significant trades on Polymarket, with separate tracking for whale trades, tuna trades, and unusual trader activity.

 ## Features

 - 🔍 **Real-time Monitoring**: Continuously monitors Polymarket for new trades (default: every 30 seconds)
-- 💰 **Large Trade Detection**: Filters and logs trades over $5,000 (configurable threshold)
+- 💰 **Multi-Category Trade Detection**:
+  - **Main Trades**: All trades over $5,000 (configurable threshold)
+  - **Tuna Trades**: Mid-tier trades between $5,000 and $100,000
+  - **Whale Trades**: High-value trades over $100,000
+  - **Unusual Trades**: Trades from wallets with < 10 previous trades
 - 📊 **Detailed Market Information**:
   - Market title and description
   - Market ID (condition ID) for tracking
   - Market category (e.g., "US-current-affairs", "crypto")
   - Market tags (when available)
   - Market slug and event slug for URL construction
-- 👤 **Trader Analysis**: For each large trade, automatically analyzes the complete trader history:
+- 👤 **Trader Analysis**: For each qualifying trade, automatically analyzes the complete trader history:
   - Username and pseudonym
   - Total number of historical trades on Polymarket
   - Total volume traded across all markets
   - Number of unique markets traded
   - First and latest trade timestamps
-- 📝 **Comprehensive Logging**:
+- 📝 **Comprehensive Multi-Log System**:
-  - Human-readable logs to console and file (`polymarket_trades.log`)
+  - Human-readable logs to console and separate category files
-  - Machine-readable JSON output (`large_trades.json`)
+  - Machine-readable JSON output for each category
-  - Logs when no large trades are found in each polling cycle
+  - Automatic cross-logging to multiple categories when applicable

 ## Installation